How long has bread been in existence?

 [Note: A standard slice of bread is generally considered by industry to be 12mm thick with a mass of 33g.
 The 150g bread mass depicted in the table thus constitutes 4-5 slices]

-Table 2 clearly shows that bread can form part of a balanced diet, especially for populations with a limited food choice.
-Consumer education on the benefits of bread and how it can form part of the daily diet should be explored.
+Table 2 clearly shows that bread can form part of a balanced diet, especially for populations with limited food choices.
+Consumer education on the benefits of bread and how it can form part of the daily diet should be encouraged.

 The FACS position

-Any food, eaten in excess amounts can contribute to weight gain.
+Any food, eaten in excessive amounts can contribute to weight gain.
 Therefore bread should be eaten in moderation as part of a healthy, balanced eating plan.
-Choose fortified bread, preferably the brown or whole wheat variety and combine it with other nutritious foods to create a balanced meal, e.g. dairy products, cold meats, fish, egg and peanut butter.
+Choose fortified bread, preferably the brown or whole wheat variety and combine it with other nutritious foods to create a balanced meal, e.g. dairy products, cold meats, fish, eggs and peanut butter.